jvanrhyn/brgeo/readme.md

 }
 ```

+Query results are cached using the `github.com/patrickmn/go-cache` library.
 ## Go version

 The minimum required version for Go is `1.21.1` becasue of the inclusion of the `log/slog` package, used for structured logging within the application.